 HABC provided public notice of the FY 2024 MTW Annual Plan and posted the Plan on its website.
-A 30-day public comment period to allow for resident and general public review was provided from August 28, 2023 through September 27, 20223 A public hearing is scheduled for September 26, 2023 at Pleasant View Gardens at 5 PM.
-Copies of Advertisements, written comments, public hearing comments and HABC responses will be attached to the final MTW Plan for submission to HUD, (Appendices F, G and H)
+A 30-day public comment period to allow for resident and general public review was provided from August 28, 2023 through September 27, 2023 A public hearing was held on September 26, 2023 at Pleasant View Gardens at 5 PM.
+Additionally, HABC met with the Resident Advisory Board on 8/22/2023 and held community meetings at Gilmore Homes on 9/18/2023 and Latrobe Homes on 9/14/2023.
+Copies of Advertisements, attendance sheets, written comments, public hearing comments and HABC responses for submission to HUD can be found in Appendices F, G and H.